abdulahmad/EA-NHL-Tools/README.md

 - First release of VIV-To-WAV
 - Moved gfxpak to common 3rd party tools folder

-### 0.4 ALPHA
-- Alpha release with inflight Palette Tools
-- Intend to split out `SPIT-To-BMP` from `PPV-To-BMP` for final 0.4 release
-- Intend to split out `QFS-To-BMP` from `PAL-To-ACT` for final 0.4 release

-## Future version plans
 ### 0.4
+- `95 Team Swap Mod` added (WIP), included prototype jerseys for NSH, CBJ, WPG, MIN, SEA, VGK, All-Star Teams
+- Documentation on expanding NHL95 PC to 32 teams added
+- First release of `PAL-To-ACT`
+- First release of `QFS-To-BMP`
+- First release of `Roster-Generator`
+- Split out `SPIT-To-BMP` from `PPV-To-BMP`
+- Documentation on Centire Ice logos in `TIL-To-BMP`
+- Added palette support to `SPIT-To-BMP`

+## Future version plans (May not be in this order)
+- Fix SRLOGO/CTLOGO palette bug for QFS-To-BMP
-- QFS-To-BMP with palettes
+- Similar functionality in PPV-To-BMP to extract with palette

-### 0.41
-- TIL-To-BMP
-- BMP-To-TIL
+- Create structure to compile 95 Team swap mod
+- Template to create in-game team specific assets (PALs/CRESTS/TIL) -- all share same palette
+- Build tools to create in-game team specific assets (PALs/CRESTS/TIL) -- all share same palette
-- extract & set centre ice logo configuration
+- TIL-To-BMP / BMP-To-TIL (include MAP/centre ice logo config)

-### 0.42
+- Tool to import/export rosters from NHL95PC
+- Tool to import into QFS files
+- Figure out how to rebuild CALLOGO Palette for new teams
+- Tool to import IFF
+- Tool to Export unknown viv format
+- Tool to import unknown viv format
-- .ACT to .PAL
+- .ACT to !PAL

-### 0.5
-- Set up Image assets for NSH, WPG, CBJ, MIN

-### 0.51
-- Set up Sound extraction for Team swap mod

-### 0.52
-- Set up Palette & TIL/MAP extraction for Team swap mod

-### 0.53
-- Set up Roster extraction for Team swap mod

-### 0.6
-- Set up Image extraction for Team swap mod

-### 0.61
-- Set up Sound extraction for Team swap mod

-### 0.62
-- Set up Palette & TIL/MAP extraction for Team swap mod

-### 0.63
+- Reorg to use central NHL95CD folder
-- Set up Roster extraction for Team swap mod
+- Set up assets for Team Swap Mod